marmelab/gaudi/README.md

 gaudi
 ```

-Gaudi will try to find a `.gaudi.yml` file in the current folder, and start each application simultaneously, or sequentially if they depend on each other.
+gaudi will try to find a `.gaudi.yml` file in the current folder, and start each application simultaneously, or sequentially if they depend on each other.

 # Installation